This document describes sole-tenant nodes. For information about how to provision VMs on sole-tenant nodes, see Provisioning VMs on sole-tenant nodes.

 Within a sole-tenant node, you can provision multiple VMs on machine types of various sizes, which lets you efficiently use the underlying resources of the dedicated host hardware.
 Also, because you aren't sharing the host hardware with other projects, you can meet security or compliance requirements with workloads that require physical isolation from other workloads or VMs.
 If your workload requires sole tenancy only temporarily, you can modify VM tenancy as necessary.

-Through a configurable maintenance policy, you can control the behavior of sole-tenant VMs while their host is undergoing maintenance.
+Through a configurable host maintenance policy, you can control the behavior of sole-tenant VMs while their host is undergoing maintenance.
 You can specify when maintenance occurs, and whether the VMs maintain affinity with a specific physical server or are moved to other sole-tenant nodes within a node group.

 The following types of workloads might benefit from using sole-tenant nodes: